 - If you're in a lot of discomfort, talk to your doctor about getting some pain medication.

-- Your healthcare team may advise you to look for the signs of infection, bleeding or swelling at the incision site.
+- Your healthcare provider may urge you to monitor the incision site for signs of infection, bleeding, or swelling.

 - Your healthcare team may ask you to limit your activities until your wound heals.